-For any additional premiums charged to members, the Association incurs additional reinsurance premium.
-Therefore, if additional premiums are incomplete, there is a risk that additional reinsurance premium will also be incomplete, as shown in note 5.
+For any additional premiums charged to members, the Association incurs additional reinsurance premiums.
+Therefore, if additional premiums are incomplete, there is a risk that additional reinsurance premiums will also be incomplete, as shown in note 6.

-We have assessed this area as being of significant risk to the audit due to the significance of these amounts in deriving the Association's results.
+We have assessed this area as being of significant risk to the audit due to the significance of these amounts in deriving the Association's results and hence a Key Audit Matter.